Answered By: Carrie Tannehill Last Updated: Aug 28, 2017 Views: 111961

 These in-text citations will correspond to a full citation you'll include on the references slide.
 The references slide will look similar to the references page for a paper.
 Put the word References at the top of the slide and list your sources in alphabetical order, by author's last name.

-If you have questions about this, consider checking out the APA Citation Guide on the library website, or stop by the library and chat with your campus librarian.
+If you have questions about this, consider checking out the APA Citation Guide on the library website which has visual examples (including an APA PowerPoint template), ask a librarian, or stop by the library and chat with your campus librarian.

 Chat with a Librarian